Women's football: Eintracht Frankfurt reap rewards despite Bayern Munich defeat | DW | 21.03.2022

 After their win against relegation-threatened SC Sand on Sunday, Turbine Potsdam currently hold the coveted third place.
 The traditional club have bounced back from a poor start to the season to work their way up the standings during a remarkable final spurt.

-TSG Hoffenheim, meanwhile, lost further ground as the 3-0 defeat to Wolfsburg once again underlined how far they still have to go to compete amongst the elite.
+TSG Hoffenheim, meanwhile, lost further ground as the 3-0 defeat to Wolfsburg once again underlined how far they still have to go to compete among the elite.

 Now that Hoffenheim have suffered the expected defeats against the top duo Wolfsburg and Bayern, they can focus on getting back to putting points on the board.

-It's not hard to trace the source of the three-point deficit following PSG's 6-1 loss to Lyon back in autumn.
-The capital city side had wanted to cancel the encounter in the aftermath of the Kheira Hamraoui scandal, citing the psychological impact on their players, but were denied their request by the federation.
+It's not hard to trace the source of the three-point deficit following PSG's 6-1 loss to Lyon back in the autumn.
+The capital city side had wanted to cancel the encounter in the aftermath of the violent attack on midfielder Kheira Hamraoui, citing the psychological impact on their players, but were denied their request by the federation.

-It is that cloud of "should have, would have, could have" that still lingers over PSG with the case, as yet, unsolved.
-In November, Hamraoui was attacked by unknown persons with iron bars whilst on her way back from a club event.
+It is that cloud of "should have, would have, could have" that still lingers over PSG with the investigation still ongoing.
+In November, Hamraoui was attacked by unknown persons with iron bars while on her way back from a club event.
 She has now returned to the pitch three months since suffering injuries to her legs.

 Initially, teammate Aminata Diallo, who was driving the car and plays the same position as Hamraoui, came under suspicion.
 Diallo has also said she is "traumatized" after what happened.